hauleth/hauleth/content/post/writing-vim-plugin.md

 Unfortunately this has bunch of problems:

-- if we forgot to close that buffer, then it will hang there indefinitely,
+- If we forgot to close that buffer, then it will hang there indefinitely,
 - running `:bd!` in the wrong buffer, can have unpleasant consequences,
-- this buffer is still listed in `:ls`, which is unneeded (as it is only temporary).
+- This buffer is still listed in `:ls`, which is unneeded (as it is only temporary).

 ## Systematic solution in Vim

 Fortunately Vim has solutions for all of our problems:

-- the "scratch" section in [`:h special-buffers`][h-special-buffers], which solves the first two problems,
+- The "scratch" section in [`:h special-buffers`][h-special-buffers], which solves the first two problems,
 - [`:h unlisted-buffer`][h-unlisted-buffer], which solves the third problem.